IAU designated constellations

 The ancient Mesopotamians and later the Greeks established most of the northern constellations in international use today, listed by the Roman-Egyptian astronomer Ptolemy.
 The constellations along the ecliptic are called the zodiac.
 When explorers mapped the stars of the southern skies, European astronomers proposed new constellations for that region, as well as ones to fill gaps between the traditional constellations.
-Due to Roman and European transmission each constellation has a Latin name.
+Because of their Roman and European origins, every constellation has a Latin name.
 In 1922, the International Astronomical Union adopted three-letter abbreviations for 89 constellations, the modern list of 88 plus Argo.
 After this, Eugène Joseph Delporte drew up boundaries for each of the 88 constellations so that every point in the sky belonged to one constellation.
+When astronomers say that an object lies in a particular constellation, they mean that it is positioned within these specified boundaries.

 History

 Some constellations are no longer recognized by the IAU, but may appear in older star charts and other references.
 Most notable is Argo Navis, which was one of Ptolemy's original 48 constellations.
 In the 1750s the French astronomer Nicolas Louis de Lacaille divided this into three separate constellations: Carina, Puppis, and Vela.